marcosmartinez7/marcosmartinez7/README.md

-Software engineer with experience in full stack development, blockchain and small teams leadership.
+:computer: Software engineer with experience in full stack development, blockchain and small teams leadership.

-Currently working on: Inbound Shipping @MercadoLibre
+:package: Currently working on: Inbound Shipping @MercadoLibre

 Interests and skills